Changissnz/nu_merchant_principal/README.md

-pattern can be divided into individual actions taken by each participant of an alliance, and the knowledge of such patterns serve as the first primary step towards comprehending the complex, contradictory, and physically removed effects of these patterns by permutatorial (participant,action) pairs taken.
+pattern can be divided into individual actions taken by each participant of an alliance, and the knowledge of such patterns serve as the first primary step towards comprehending the complex, contradictable, and physically removed effects of these patterns by permutatorial (participant,action)-pair attribution.